jonshiach/graphics-notes/_sources/_pages/05_transformations.md

 }
 ```

-The changes we have made here is to specify that we are passing the transformation matrix via a uniform and we multiply the homogeneous coordinates of the vertex position by this matrix.
+The changes we have made here is to specify that we are passing the transformation matrix via a uniform and we multiply the homogeneous coordinates of the vertex position by the transformation matrix to give `gl_Position`.
 Compile and run the program and you should see that our rectangle has been translated to the right and up a bit as shown in {numref}`translate-rectangle-figure`.

 ```{figure} ../_images/05_translation.png
 :width: 500